SELECT NEOADJUVANT DOSING AND ADMINISTRATION

 • There is a pregnancy pharmacovigilance program for PERJETA.
 If PERJETA is administered during pregnancy, or if a patient becomes pregnant while receiving PERJETA or within 7 months following the last dose of PERJETA in combination with trastuzumab, healthcare providers and patients should immediately report PERJETA exposure to Genentech at 1-888-835-2555

-PERJETA is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients
+PERJETA is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients.

-Left Ventricular Dysfunction (LVD)
+Left Ventricular Dysfunction

 • Assess LVEF prior to initiation of PERJETA and at regular intervals during treatment to ensure that LVEF is within normal limits.
-If LVEF declines and has not improved, or has declined further at the subsequent assessment, discontinuation of PERJETA and trastuzumab should be strongly considered
+If the LVEF declines and has not improved, or has declined further at the subsequent assessment, consider permanent discontinuation of PERJETA and trastuzumab

-• Patients who have received prior anthracyclines or prior radiotherapy to the chest area may be at higher risk of decreased LVEF
+• In the PERJETA-treated patients with MBC in CLEOPATRA, left ventricular dysfunction occurred in 4% of patients and symptomatic left ventricular systolic dysfunction (LVSD) (congestive heart failure) occurred in 1% of patients.
+Patients who received prior anthracyclines or prior radiotherapy to the chest area may be at higher risk of decreased LVEF or left ventricular dysfunction

-• In the TRYPHAENA study, for patients treated in the neoadjuvant setting, in the overall treatment period, LVEF decline ˃10% and a drop to <50% occurred in 7% of patients treated with PERJETA plus trastuzumab and 5-fluorouracil, epirubicin, and cyclophosphamide (FEC), followed by PERJETA plus trastuzumab and docetaxel; in 16% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC; and in 11% of patients treated with PERJETA in combination with docetaxel, carboplatin, and trastuzumab (TCH).
-LVD occurred in 6% of patients treated with PERJETA plus trastuzumab and FEC, followed by PERJETA plus trastuzumab and docetaxel; in 4% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC; and in 3% of patients treated with PERJETA in combination with TCH.
-Symptomatic LVSD occurred in 4% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC, in 1% of patients treated with PERJETA in combination with TCH, and in none of the patients treated with PERJETA plus trastuzumab and FEC, followed by PERJETA plus trastuzumab and docetaxel.
+• In patients receiving neoadjuvant PERJETA in TRYPHAENA, LVEF decline >10% and a drop to <50% occurred in 7% of patients treated with PERJETA plus trastuzumab and fluorouracil, epirubicin, and cyclophosphamide (FEC) followed by PERJETA plus trastuzumab and docetaxel, 16% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC, and 11% of patients treated with PERJETA in combination with docetaxel, carboplatin, and trastuzumab (TCH).
+Left ventricular dysfunction occurred in 6% of patients treated with PERJETA plus trastuzumab and FEC followed by PERJETA plus trastuzumab and docetaxel, 4% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC, and 3% of patients treated with PERJETA in combination with TCH.
+Symptomatic LVSD occurred in 4% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC, 1% of patients treated with PERJETA in combination with TCH, and none of the patients treated with PERJETA plus trastuzumab and FEC followed by PERJETA plus trastuzumab and docetaxel.
 LVEF recovered to ≥50% in all but 1 patient

-• In patients receiving neoadjuvant PERJETA in the BERENICE study, in the neoadjuvant period, LVEF decline ≥10% and a drop to <50% as measured by ECHO/MUGA assessment occurred in 7% of patients treated with PERJETA plus trastuzumab and paclitaxel following dose-dense doxorubicin and cyclophosphamide (ddAC), and in 2% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC.
-Ejection fraction decrease (asymptomatic LVD) occurred in 7% of patients treated with PERJETA plus trastuzumab and paclitaxel following ddAC and in 4% of the patients treated with PERJETA plus trastuzumab and docetaxel following FEC in the neoadjuvant period.
-Symptomatic LVSD (New York Heart Association [NYHA] Class III/IV CHF) occurred in 2% of patients treated with PERJETA plus trastuzumab and paclitaxel following ddAC and in none of the patients treated with PERJETA plus trastuzumab and docetaxel following FEC in the neoadjuvant period
+• In patients receiving neoadjuvant PERJETA in BERENICE, in the neoadjuvant period, LVEF decline ≥10% and a drop to <50% as measured by ECHO/MUGA assessment occurred in 7% of patients treated with PERJETA plus trastuzumab and paclitaxel following ddAC, and 2% of patients treated with PERJETA plus trastuzumab and docetaxel following FEC.
+Ejection fraction decreased (asymptomatic LVD) occurred in 7% of patients treated with PERJETA plus trastuzumab and paclitaxel following dose-dense doxorubicin and cyclophosphamide (ddAC) and 4% of the patients treated with PERJETA plus trastuzumab and docetaxel following FEC in the neoadjuvant period.
+Symptomatic LVSD (New York Heart Association [NYHA] Class III/IV Congestive Heart Failure) occurred in 2% of patients treated with PERJETA plus trastuzumab and paclitaxel following ddAC and none of the patients treated with PERJETA plus trastuzumab and docetaxel following FEC in the neoadjuvant period

-• In the APHINITY study, for patients treated in the adjuvant setting, the incidence of symptomatic heart failure (NYHA Class III/IV) with a LVEF decline ≥10% and a drop to <50% was <1% (0.6% of PERJETA-treated patients vs 0.2% of placebo-treated patients).
-Of the patients who experienced symptomatic heart failure, 47% of PERJETA-treated patients and 67% of placebo-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
+• In patients receiving adjuvant PERJETA in APHINITY, the incidence of symptomatic heart failure (NYHA Class III/IV) with a LVEF decline ≥10% and a drop to <50% was 0.6%.
+Of the patients who experienced symptomatic heart failure, 47% of PERJETA-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
 The majority of the events (86%) were reported in anthracycline-treated patients.
-Asymptomatic or mildly symptomatic (NYHA Class II) declines in LVEF ≥10% and a drop to <50% were reported in 3% of PERJETA-treated patients and 3% of placebo-treated patients, of whom 80% of PERJETA-treated patients and 81% of placebo-treated patients recovered at the data cutoff
+Asymptomatic or mildly symptomatic (NYHA Class II) declines in LVEF ≥10% and a drop to <50% were reported in 3% of PERJETA-treated patients, of whom 80% recovered at the data cutoff

 Infusion-Related Reactions

-• PERJETA has been associated with infusion reactions, including fatal events
+• PERJETA can cause serious infusion reactions, including fatal events

-• In the CLEOPATRA study, on the first day, when only PERJETA was administered, the overall frequency of infusion reactions was 13% in the PERJETA-treated group and 10% in the placebo-treated group.
-Less than 1% were Grade 3 or 4.
-The most common infusion reactions (≥1.0%) were pyrexia, chills, fatigue, headache, asthenia, hypersensitivity, and vomiting.
-During the second cycle, when all drugs were administered on the same day, the most common infusion reactions in the PERJETA-treated group (≥1.0%) were fatigue, dysgeusia, hypersensitivity, myalgia, and vomiting
+• In CLEOPATRA, on the first day, when only PERJETA was administered, infusion-related reactions occurred in 13% of patients and <1% were Grade 3 or 4.
+The most common infusion reactions (≥1%) were pyrexia, chills, fatigue, headache, asthenia, hypersensitivity, and vomiting.
+During the second cycle when all drugs were administered on the same day, the most common infusion reactions in the PERJETA-treated group (≥1%) were fatigue, dysgeusia, hypersensitivity, myalgia, and vomiting

 • Observe patients closely for 60 minutes after the first infusion and for 30 minutes after subsequent infusions of PERJETA.
-If a significant infusion reaction occurs, slow or interrupt the infusion and administer appropriate medical therapies.
+If a significant infusion-related reaction occurs, slow or interrupt the infusion and administer appropriate medical therapies.
 Monitor patients carefully until complete resolution of signs and symptoms.
 Consider permanent discontinuation in patients with severe infusion reactions

 Hypersensitivity Reactions/Anaphylaxis

-• In the NeoSphere, TRYPHAENA, BERENICE, and APHINITY studies, hypersensitivity/anaphylaxis events were consistent with those observed in CLEOPATRA.
-In NeoSphere, 2 patients in the PERJETA and docetaxel–treated group experienced anaphylaxis.
-In APHINITY, the overall frequency of hypersensitivity/anaphylaxis was 5% in the PERJETA-treated group vs 4% in the placebo-treated group.
-The incidence was highest in the PERJETA plus TCH–treated group (8%), of which 1% were NCI-CTCAE (v4.0) Grades 3-4
+• In NeoSphere, TRYPHAENA, BERENICE, and APHINITY, hypersensitivity/anaphylaxis events were consistent with those observed in CLEOPATRA.
+In APHINITY, the overall frequency of hypersensitivity/anaphylaxis was 5% in the PERJETA-treated group.
+The incidence was highest in the PERJETA plus TCH treated group (8%) with 1% Grade 3-4 events

-• Patients should be observed closely for hypersensitivity reactions.
+• Observe patients closely for hypersensitivity reactions.
 Severe hypersensitivity, including anaphylaxis and fatal events, have been observed in patients treated with PERJETA.
 Angioedema has been described in post-marketing reports.
-Medications to treat such reactions, as well as emergency equipment, should be available for immediate use PERJETA is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients
+Medications to treat such reactions, as well as emergency equipment, should be available for immediate use prior to administration of PERJETA

 Most Common Adverse Reactions